-If you’ve just read the previous blog post about Packaging Your Services to grab attention, then you are primed to learn about the 2nd ingredient of P6 where we discuss the elements of Presenting your practice areas and services on your website.
+If you’ve just read the previous blog post about Packaging Your Services to grab attention, now you can learn about the 2nd ingredient of P6 – presenting your practice areas and services on your website.

 The first thing you need to know about any services oriented website is that it site needs to be CLEAN AND INTUITIVE.
 People need to be able to very quickly know what you do and like what they see before they either worry about figuring out how good you are or worse, leave the site.

 I think of this moment of encounter as a test of whether that visitor will decide to stay or leave (i.e. bounce).
 That decision moment happens fast – so fast, the person does not even realize a decision is being made.

 Will your visitor stay, or bounce?
 The Bounce Moment occurs in the lizard part of your brain – the instinctive part of your brain that has existed and has been evolving since the creation of man.
 This part of your brain NEEDS TO KNOW “what this page is offering to do for me” – what marketers call the “what’s in it for me” syndrome.

 When we create a commercial website for a client, one of our initial discussions concerns what we want to happen at that moment of encounter when a person first lands on any page of the website we’ve built.
 We think we have less than 6 seconds.

 First-time visitors don’t need to know if your web page is good or bad at this point.
 They just need to know what the offer is that they see – and on some primal level “if it is safe to even be on this page.”

 There is a lot of crossover between packaging and presenting an offer because once you have figured out what you want your clients want to hear (in regards to what services you offer), you have to find ways to get this message across in ways that it will be received.

 And because of the “engagement moment” concept, you’ve got just a few seconds to sustain a connection with visitors to your website.